 One of them is Thomas Heilfort.
-The lecturer at the Technical University of Dresden has been working for 17 years as an expert on so-called "construction work interruptions."
+The university lecturer at the Technische Universität Dresden has been working for 17 years as an expert on so-called construction work interruptions.
 Heilfort leaves no doubt: "A public construction project is doomed to failure, because the procedures for large-scale projects are plagued by system errors."
 As examples, Heilfort named insufficient time buffers to react to unexpected developments and too many levels in the building site hierarchy.

 Madness to the method

 Again and again the question is asked: Who is to blame for the mistakes and who bears the responsibility?
 It is evidently more than just incompetent politicians who are responsible.
 Heilfort, Keller and Lütz describe a kind of vicious circle, in which blame and responsibility are spread across many shoulders.
 Everything starts with over-ambitious schedules and cost plans.
 Building codes and regulations are an extra straitjacket.
 Public sector contractors, for example, must issue tenders for all work on a project.